Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Many experts believe that mammograms save lives.
-But some healthcare professionals argue that mammograms are not enough for some women at high risk for breast cancer.
+But some healthcare professionals argue that mammograms are not enough for certain women at high risk for breast cancer.
 Studies suggest that MRIs (magnetic resonance imaging) may improve the early detection of cancer in women at high risk.

 One reason MRIs may find these tumors is because high-risk women tend to be younger and have denser breasts.
 This means that the breast has less fat and more fiber-like connective tissue, which can block X-rays during a mammogram.
 An MRI is not affected by dense, fibrous breast tissue.